knopkem/dicomweb-proxy/README.md

 };
 ```

-* change target to your PACS
+* change peers to your PACS

 ```
 config.target = {